ledm/bgc-val-public/README.md

 sossheig                             : Sea Surface Height lat                                  : Latitude
 ```
-The dictionaries are loaded at runtime by `longnames.py`.
-This script loads all .ini files in the longname directory.
+The dictionaries are loaded at runtime by `longnames/longnames.py`.
+This script loads all .ini files in the `longnames/` directory.
 Users can easilly add their own dictionairies here, without disturbing the main longname.ini dictionairy.